Equine Acupuncture Referrals

 How many treatments will my horse need?

 The number of treatments is variable, depending on the severity of the symptoms and how long the horse has been experiencing problems.
 A new injury may well resolve with just 1 or 2 treatments.
-When a horse has been experiencing chronic pain for months or years, between 4-6 sessions are usually needed at 1-2 week intervals.
-However, some of these patients will make an excellent improvement after just 1 or 2 sessions.
+When a horse has been experiencing chronic pain for months or years, between 4-6 sessions may be needed at 1-2 week intervals.
+However, many of these patients will show an excellent improvement after just 1 or 2 sessions.

 Rehabilitation and follow up

-When a horse is treated with acupuncture, it is important that it is re-examined prior to each treatment.
-Wherever possible, factors which contributed to the problem should be addressed and removed.
+When a horse is treated with acupuncture and chiropractic, it is important that it is re-examined prior to each subsequent treatment.
+This is because its needs will change as recovery begins and previously undetected underlying issues may be identified.
+Factors which contributed to the problem should be addressed and removed.
 Following musculoskeletal injuries, advice will be given on an exercise programme and rehabilitation.

 How do I manage my horse and how will he feel after treatment?

-Most horses feel very relaxed both during and after acupuncture.
+Most horses feel very relaxed both during and after acupuncture and chriropractic.

 They should be left quietly in the stable for about half an hour following treatment and then turned out in the field.
-If at all possible they should not do any hard work for 24 hours.
+Wherever possible they should not do any hard work for 24-48 hours.

 After just one session, most owners report a significant improvement in their horse's demeanour.
 Many comment that the horse has gone back to being a relaxed, friendly animal and they hadn't realised just how grumpy he/she had become.